chrsengel/chrsengel.github.io/_posts/2020-08-19-on-my-total-failure.md

 # Why Did I(t) Fail?

-After sleeping on it for a while and talking to more people outside the field, I came to the conclusion that I made three essential mistakes right from the get go:
+After sleeping on it for a while and talking to more people outside the field, I came to the conclusion that I made four essential mistakes right from the get go:

 1. I started building without verification.
 2. I did not do enough research.